LSanten/LSanten.github.io/_mms-md/MMSCommuniA.md

 >
 >Whenever you see the 🔮 marble symbol, there is another marble waiting behind the link.

+%%
+Sensing the origins of my project

+seeing a lot of new beginnings

+yes to: nurturing the unimageniable, communicating effectively, yes to a creative practice, talking visually

+what is it a no to: staying in the purely written word, pessimistic & classist establishment innovation,
+%%
 ### How can I create a medium to facilitate "movement building" and cross-pollination in my personal circles?
 It's always been hard for me to share my thoughts with my friends and co-creators due to the lack of a container for an insight, idea or question.
 I might have an old piece of academic writing somewhere.
 But how do I share it?
 And where is it again?
 I felt the need to use an intuitive note taking platform and be articulate with others!